peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 **Figure 1**: Status Assertion Issuance Flow.

-The figure below illustrates the process by which a Holder presents the Status Assertion along with the corresponding digital credential.
+The figure below illustrates the process by which a Holder presents the Status Assertion along with the corresponding Digital Credential.

 ~~~ ascii-art
 +----------------+                             +------------------+